-A data controller or data processor may only process personal data for any of the following purposes:

-- (a) the processing is based on the data subject's consent to the processing for one or more specific purpose; or - (b) the processing is necessary for entering into or for the performance of a contract to which the data subject is a party; or - (c) the processing is necessary to protect the rights or legitimate interests of the data subject or of another natural person; or
+- (1) A data processor or controller may only process personal data if that personal data is processed for any of the following purposes: - (a) processing is based on the data subject's consent to the processing for one or more specific purpose;

-- (d) the processing is necessary for compliance with a legal obligation to which the data controller is subject to or is necessary for the performance of the function set out under any Act; or - (e) the processing is necessary for a task carried out in the public interest; or - (f) the processing is necessary for the purposes of the legitimate interests of the data controller or a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject, especially where the data subject is a child.
+- (b) processing is necessary for entering into or for the performance of a contract to which the data subject is a party; - (c) processing is necessary to protect the rights or vital interests of the data subject or of another natural person; - (d) processing is necessary for compliance with a legal obligation to which the data controller is subject or in the exercise of official authority vested in the data controller; - (e) processing is necessary for a task carried out in the public interest, or in the exercise of official authority; - (f) processing is necessary for the purposes of the legitimate interests pursued by the data controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject, especially where the data subject is a child. - (2) A person who fails to comply with a requirement under this section, commits an offence, punishable on conviction by a fine not exceeding the VT10,000,000.

-6 Prohibition of processing of special categories of personal data
+6 Processing of special categories of personal data